motu-tool/mOTUs/README.md

 ChangeLog
 --------------
+**Version 2.6.0 2021-02-24 by AlessioMilanese**
+* Add 19,358 new mOTUs
+* Minor bug fixes

 **Version 2.5.1 2019-08-17 by AlessioMilanese**
-* Update the taxonomy to partecipate to the CAMI 2 challenge
+* Update the taxonomy to participate to the CAMI 2 challenge

 **Version 2.5.0 2019-08-09 by AlessioMilanese**
 * Add -db option to use a database from another directory